cgtian/cgtian.github.io/favorites.md

 Coco
 Song to Song
 Toy Story 3
+The Salt of the Earth
+Madeo
 20th Century Women
-Madeo
 Youth
-The Salt of the Earth
 Wall-E
 The Curious Case of Benjamin Button
 V for Vendetta
 The Shawshank Redemption
 Good Will Hunting
 Columbus
-Mad Max: Fury Road

 Books
 ==